Thanksgiving 2021 Shopping: What Stores Will Be Open Or Closed?

 SACRAMENTO (CBS13) — A year after the COVID-19 transformed the holiday shopping season, many major retailers will still be keeping their doors closed on Thanksgiving.

 On Monday, Target announced that they will no longer be opening on Thanksgiving Day from now on.
-It’s a major change from basically a decade ago, when Target and other big box stores started opening on Thanksgiving to get a jump on the holiday sales rush.READ MORE: Davis Celebrates Opening Of New Raising Cane’s Restaurant
+It’s a major change from basically a decade ago, when Target and other big box stores started opening on Thanksgiving to get a jump on the holiday sales rush.READ MORE: Pushed To Pay Cash?
+Seniors Struggle To Get $35K Refund For Canceled Cruise

 Many other major retailers will also be keeping their doors closed for at least this Thanksgiving.

-The following is a list of stores in the greater Sacramento area that will be closed:READ MORE: Stockton Food Bank Expects To Feed More People In This Year’s Thanksgiving Dinner Giveaway
+The following is a list of stores in the greater Sacramento area that will be closed:READ MORE: Police: Homeless Man Stabbed At Turlock Park Was Possibly Targeted Because Of His Race

 Best Buy